 4 large eggs

-12 ounces California Strawberries, sliced thin
+12 oz California Strawberries, sliced thin

 Macerated Strawberry Topping

-½ - 1 tbsp granulated sugar (see notes)
+½ - 1 Tbsp granulated sugar (see notes)

 Optional: 2 tsp of Grand Marnier (other orange liquors or spiced rum would also work)